 For cross-country skiers, there is a 10-kilometer-long slope called Gulispur in Urnerboden.
 It is 1,400 above sea level and available daily.

 Ice Climbing in Urnerboden

 Ice climbing for beginners and advanced visitors is available in Urnerboden.
 There are lots of light and well-secured routes.
-It is also recommended for beginners can be done even bad weather.
-It is one of the best ice climbing spots in Europe.
+It is also recommended for beginners and can be done even in bad weather.
+It is one of the best ice-climbing spots in Europe.

 Horse-drawn carriages wait right beside the train station in Braunwald.
 Even during winter, the horses belonging to the Schuler family wait near the village’s small store (kiosk) to bring guests around the village.
 The carriage moves in front of beautiful chalets, through the forests and alpine meadows and back.
 Guests will enjoy the fantastic views from the carriage and the carriage drivers know each peak and can always tell special stories about each one.
 The carriages run from morning until late in the evening, bringing guests from one point to another.
 They even offer to let you ride the carriage while having a snack, a glass of wine, or a fondue.

 - 10 Best Things To Do in Glarus Region, Switzerland

 - Popular Ski Resorts Near Zurich